rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 .net client
 -----------
 enhancements
-- add support for server-side consumer cancellation notifications
+- support for server-side consumer cancellation notifications
 - have the client present its AMQP extensions in a "capabilities" field in client-properties
-- add support for IPv6
+- support for IPv6

 management plugin